odea-project/qAlgorithms/README.md

 linear regressions to estimate shape similarity of features and group related features into components.

+## Acknoledements
+While we minimize overall library usage, some functionality is only possible because of libraries written by others under permissive open-source licenses.
+In alphabetical order:
+* [Cephes](https://www.moshier.net/doubldoc.html), used for calculating the F statistic.
+* [libcerf](https://jugit.fz-juelich.de/mlz/libcerf), used for calculating the error functions.
+* [pugixml](https://pugixml.org/), used to read in mzML documents.
+* [simdutf](https://simdutf.github.io/simdutf/), used for fast, vectorised decoding of base64 in mzML.
+* [zlib](https://www.zlib.net/), for decompression of mzML binary data.

+With the exception of zlib, we directly include the full or partial source code of used libraries (also called "vendoring").
+This should reduce the potential for compilation failures to almost zero, because zlib is included on all systems we expect to be used for data analysis of spectra in any context.

 ## Development Roadmap

 For seeing concrete goals check out the [todo list](TODO.md).
 If you are interested in solving